Pako Ayestarán: Maccabi Tel Aviv

-Ayestarán was appointed Maccabi Tel Aviv manager on 26 August 2014, replacing Óscar García.
+Ayestarán was appointed Maccabi Tel Aviv manager on 26 August 2014, replacing fellow Spaniard Óscar García, who had resigned due to the war in Gaza.
 During the 2014–15 season, Ayestarán led Maccabi Tel Aviv to a domestic treble—winning the Israeli Premier League, the Israel State Cup, and the Toto Cup after defeating Maccabi Haifa 2–1 in the final—becoming the first manager to win all three major domestic trophies in a single season in Israel.

 Ayestarán resigned from the club on 20 August 2015.
 He was later linked with a return to Liverpool as assistant to Brendan Rodgers, but made clear he intended to continue as a head coach.

 Santos Laguna

-On 19 August 2015, Ayestarán returned to Mexico, being appointed at the helm of Santos Laguna in Liga MX, replacing Pedro Caixinha, who had resigned days earlier.
-Under his leadership, the team played 14 matches across Liga MX and the CONCACAF Champions League, achieving 5 wins, 4 draws, and 5 losses, for an average of 1.36 points per match.
-Notable results included 0–3 away victories against Chivas and Veracruz, as well as a 6–1 home win over Deportivo Saprissa in continental competition.

-On 21 November 2015, it was announced that Ayestarán would not continue with the club for the Clausura 2016 tournament.
+On 19 August 2015, Ayestarán returned to Mexico, being appointed at the helm of Santos Laguna in Liga MX, replacing Portuguese coach Pedro Caixinha, who had resigned days earlier.
+The side averaged 1.36 points per match across all competitions.
+On 21 November 2015, Ayestarán chose not to continue with the club for the Clausura 2016 tournament.

 Return to Valencia (2016)

-On 14 February 2016, Ayestarán returned to Valencia CF for a third spell, though for the first time not as a fitness coach but as a member of Gary Neville's coaching staff.
-His arrival marked a key addition to the backroom team, which also included Miguel Ángel Angulo and Phil Neville.
+On 14 February 2016, Ayestarán returned to Valencia for a third spell, though for the first time not as a fitness coach but as a member of Gary Neville's coaching staff.

-On 31 March 2016, following Neville’s dismissal, Ayestarán was appointed head coach for the remainder of the 2015–16 La Liga season.
-He began his tenure with a defeat to UD Las Palmas, but then won three consecutive league games over Sevilla, Barcelona, and Eibar.
+On 31 March 2016, following Neville's dismissal, Ayestarán was appointed head coach for the remainder of the 2015–16 La Liga season, inheriting a side at risk of relegation.
+He won three consecutive league games over Sevilla, Barcelona, and Eibar, including a 2–1 victory at the Camp Nou.
+Valencia finished the season in 12th place.

-The club confirmed Ayestarán’s appointment as full-time manager on 24 May 2016, with a contract running until 30 June 2018.
-However, after a poor start to the 2016–17 campaign — with four league defeats, he was relieved of his duties on 20 September 2016.
+The club confirmed Ayestarán's appointment as full-time manager on 24 May 2016, with a contract running until 30 June 2018.
+His preparations for the 2016–17 season were heavily disrupted by the club's financial obligations, with Mustafi, Alcácer and Gomes all sold in the summer window for a combined fee of over 106m.
+However, after a difficult start to the 2016–17 campaign — with four league defeats — he was relieved of his duties on 20 September 2016.